 In a statement, the US embassy urged the Kiir government to release political prisoners if there are no charges placed against them.
 The statement went on to say that their request is based on South Sudanese law that obligates the government to charge defendants promptly rather than jail them indefinitely.

-The European Union has pledged $10.4 Million to World Food Programme (WFP) in South Sudan to help with humanitarian aid.
-Following years of conflict and repeated crop failure and floods, South Sudanese have suffered from hunger crisis which has left at least 700,000 vulnerable people at risk.
-520,000 people are expected to receive cash assistance to buy food and basic commodities
+The European Union has pledged $10.4 Million to the World Food Programme (WFP) in South Sudan to help with humanitarian aid.
+Following years of conflict and repeated crop failure and floods, South Sudanese have suffered from a hunger crisis which has left at least 700,000 vulnerable people at risk.
+520,000 people are expected to receive cash assistance to buy food and essential commodities

 The US announced that two South Sudanese businessmen would face sanctions over claims of corruption and procurement fraud.
 The two businessmen, Ashraf Seed Ahmed al-Cardinal and Kur Ajing Ater Ajing, are accused of “involvement in bribery, kickbacks and procurement fraud with senior government officials in South Sudan.”
 Five companies belonging to al-Cardinal and one belonging to Ajing are also part of the sanctions list.

-At least ten youths have been arrested by South Sudan security forces who were attended an event organised by Gorgial authorities in Juba.
+At least ten youths have been arrested by South Sudan security forces who have attended an event organised by Gorgial authorities in Juba.
 The secretary-general of Gogrial Intellectual’ Union claimed that some of their members were beaten badly by the police while being arrested.
-The area’s minister of Information confirmed the arrest, adding that the youth were wrongly criticising the state government on social media.
+The area’s minister of information confirmed the arrest, adding that the youth were wrongly criticising the state government on social media.

 Leaders of the South Sudan Opposition Movement (SSOM) this week met with leaders of the Sant’Egidio Community, a Catholic association dedicated to social services.
 The two sides discussed the current crisis in South Sudan and how to reach a common understanding on the way forward.
 SPLM-IO, who sent two members to the discussion, held sideline meetings with SSOM leadership

-Officials in Bieh state confirmed that four people were killed, including two women, while two others were injured, and another five children were abducted by armed assailants in separate attacks in the state.
+Officials in Bieh state confirmed that four people were killed, including two women, while two others were injured.
+Armed assailants abducted another five children in separate attacks in the state.
 In the abduction incident, the armed men, in fact, abducted ten but five children managed to escape and find their way home.
-Though the Boma state information minster acknowledges the situation, the information minister of the state denied knowledge of the incident.
+Though the Boma state information minister acknowledges the situation, the information minister of the state denied knowledge of the incident.

 In a UN Panel of Experts report, the Kiir government recruited at least 10,000 fighters from the former Warrap State, contrary to provisions of the peace agreement.
 The troops have been training since August, receiving infantry and urban warfare training, according to the report.
 The UN Experts concluded that President Kiir had exhibited no intention of relinquishing key security powers retained by the National Security services, which operate unchecked.